bullno1/bullno1.github.io/_projects/50-sose.md

 # Introduction

 Symphony of space explosions (S.O.S.E) is a multiplayer real-time strategy game.
-It was developed as an academic project for the modules CS3283 & CS3284 (Media Technology Project).
+It was developed as an academic project for the modules CS3283 & CS3284 (Media Technology Project) in 2013 and 2014.

 It is similar to the board game [Battleship] [1] with a few twists.
 The game is played in real-time, players to have gather resources construct buildings and weapons just like a normal RTS game.